 Risk is an inherent part of the investment function.
 Effective Risk Management is critical to Fund Management for achieving financial soundness.
-Investments by the Scheme shall be made as per the investment objectives of the Scheme and provisions of the Regulations.

-Risk control would include managing risk in order to keep it in line with the investment objective of the Scheme.
-The AMC has incorporated adequate safeguards to manage risk in the portfolio construction process.
+Investments by the Scheme shall be made as per the investment objectives of the Scheme and provisions of SEBI regulations.
+AMC has incorporated adequate safeguards to manage risk in the portfolio construction process.
+Risk control would involve managing risk in order to keep it in line with the investment objective of the Scheme.
 The risk control process involves identifying & measuring the risk through various Risk Measurement Tools.
-Further, the AMC has implemented the Bloomberg Portfolio Management System as Front Office System (FOS) for tracking risk.
-The system has inbuilt feature which enables the Fund Manager calculate various risk ratios and analyze the same.
+Further, the AMC has implemented Bloomberg Portfolio Management System as Front Office System (FOS) for tracking risk.
+The system has inbuilt feature which enables the Fund Manager calculate various risk ratios, average duration, etc and analyze the same.